nu11v01d/nulls-drg-mods/README.md

 A public storage repository for all my Deep Rock Galactic mods, including source code, WIPs, and stuff not uploaded to [my Mod.io profile](https://mod.io/u/null26/).

 # Pak Files and Content Folders
   Pak files of my mods from Mod.io plus some unreleased and test content.
 Names match names on Mod.io.
 Cooked Content has been packaged by Unreal Engine 4.27.2.
 Uncooked Content has not been packaged and thus can be viewed in Unreal Engine 4.27.2.
-Uncooked audio content require the [Audio Modding Template](https://github.com/DRG-Modding/Audio-Modding-Template)'s files to fully work.
+Uncooked audio content requires the [Audio Modding Template](https://github.com/DRG-Modding/Audio-Modding-Template)'s files to fully work.

 # Uncooked Blueprints
   Blueprints from finished and WIP mods, viewable and editable in Unreal Engine 4.27.2.
 Requires placement into a [Community Modkit](https://github.com/DRG-Modding/Community-Modkit) uproject with [DRGLib](https://github.com/SamsDRGMods/DRGLib)'s developer files to function properly.